DelineaXPM/dsv-k8s/README.md

 Finally, follow the [Remote Cluster](#remote-cluster) instructions using it as `$(REGISTRY)`

+### Kind

+For local development, Mage tasks have been created to automate most of the setup and usage for local testing.

+- Run `mage init` to setup dev tooling.
+- Ensure your local `configs/credentials.json` exists.
+- run `mage kind:init k8s:init helm:init` to setup a local kind cluster, initial local copies of the helm chart and kubernetes manifest files.
+- Modify the `.cache/dsv-injector/values.yaml` with the embedded credentials.json contents matching your `configs/credentials.json`.
+- Modify the `.cache/manifests/*.yaml` files to match the credentials you want to test against.
+- To deploy (or redeploy after changes) all the helm charts and kuberenetes manifests run `mage job:redeploy`.

 ### Host (for debugging)

 Per above, typically, the injector runs as a POD in the cluster but running it on the host makes debugging easier.